 Preference Related to Injury of a Prior Employee:

-Per MCA 39-71-317, when an injured worker is capable of returning to work within 2 years from the date of injury and has received a medical release to return to work, the worker must be given a preference over other applicants for a comparable position that becomes vacant if the position is consistent with the worker's physical condition and vocational abilities.
+Per 39-71-317, MCA, when an injured worker is capable of returning to work within 2 years from the date of injury and has received a medical release to return to work, the worker must be given a preference over other applicants for a comparable position that becomes vacant if the position is consistent with the worker's physical condition and vocational abilities.
 This applies only to employment with the employer for whom the employee was working at the time the injury occurred.

 NEW EMPLOYEES

-New employees will complete an informal orientation session with the Mayor or City Administrator and / or their designee.
+New employees will complete an informal orientation session with the Mayor or the City Clerk.
 The employee will have the opportunity to complete necessary employment forms required by Federal and State Statutes, as well as payroll and withholding information.
-The Mayor or City Administrator and / or their designee will explain in general terms the rules and expectations and provide an overview of the pay and benefit packages offered by the City.
+The Mayor or the City Clerk will explain in general terms the rules and expectations and provide an overview of the pay and benefit packages offered by the City.
 The employee will be responsible for reading and following the policies established within the policy manual, to include understanding their employment classification.
 In addition, new employees will be provided orientation and education specific to the equipment and tasks required of their new position.

-All employees will serve a 12 month probationary period.
+All employees will serve a 12-month probationary period.
 The probationary period allows time for the employee to learn the position as well as time for the supervisor to evaluate an employee's potential and performance.
 During the established probationary period, the City of Boulder reserves the right to terminate an employee with or without cause.
-An evaluation should be completed prior to completion of the 12 month period to notify the employee of their status, i.e., regular, terminated or extended probation when applicable.

-.
 EMPLOYMENT OF RELATIVES (NEPOTISM)

 No employees will be appointed in a manner inconsistent with the Nepotism laws and definitions as outlined in Title 2, Part 2, Chapter 3, MCA